 - Apply Grease / Oil on Magnetic Poles surface to prevent it from rusting and

-- Place it on thick wooden plank to safeguard its Magnetic poles from any damages, scratches etc.
+- Place it on a thick wooden plank to safeguard its Magnetic poles from any damages, scratches, etc.

-- Place the magnet on the Ferrous Surface in “OFF” position and then make it “ON”.
-Do not make it ON without keeping it on ferrous surface
+- Place the magnet on the Ferrous Surface in the “OFF” position and then make it “ON”.
+Do not make it ON without keeping it on a ferrous surface

 - The magnet is to be placed on the center, i.e. centering to the center of gravity of the load and then lift